How to Keep Car Insurance When You Lose Your Job

 Community and Nonprofit Resources

-If you're truly in crisis, non-profit organizations such as the Salvation Army or Catholic Charities sometimes provide one-time financial assistance that can cover insurance payments.
+If you're truly in crisis, nonprofit organizations such as the Salvation Army or Catholic Charities sometimes provide one-time financial assistance that can cover insurance payments.
 Dialing 211 connects you to a local assistance network in your area that may point you to transportation-related financial aid programs.
+You can also review whether your car insurance costs are unaffordable relative to your income — a useful benchmark when deciding how much to cut.

 Compare Car Insurance Rates in Ohio